dasmoth/dalliance/README.md

 Adding extra data
 -----------------

-Dalliance loads data via the [DAS](http://biodas.org/) protocol, and aims towards full DAS/1.53 and DAS/1.6 support.
+Dalliance loads data via the [DAS](http://biodas.org/) protocol.
 There's a button to click that will let you add DAS sources.
 If what you're after is in the registry, you should just be able to select and add, otherwise you'll need to type a URL.

-If you are running a very recent web browser, you can also add data directly from indexed binary files (currently bigwig and bigbed, perhaps other formats in the future).
+You can also add data directly from indexed binary files (currently bigwig, bigbed and BAM, probably other formats in the future).
 Binary files can either be hosted on a web server or loaded from local disk.

 However, there is one caveat.
 Since Dalliance is a pure Javascript program running in your web browser, it is normally subject to the